The NYS Grown & Certified Program

-NY State Dept of Ag and Markets has awarded a $500,000 grant to implement the program in the Mohawk Valley Region. grant funding up to $50,000.
-Applicants are required to contribute 10 percent of the total project cost in the form of cash equity and must be enrolled in the NYS Grown & Certified Program for 5 years.
+NY State Dept of Ag and Markets has awarded a $500,000 grant to implement the program in the Mohawk Valley Region.
+Grant funding is available up to $50,000.
+Applicants are required to contribute 10 percent of the total project cost.
+The food producer match can include cash, loans or grants. and must be enrolled in the NYS Grown & Certified Program for 5 years.
 These awards will assist producers to become NYG&C or maintain eligibility to the NYG&C program.

 CCE Oneida County was chosen as the administrator of these funds for the following six counties: Fulton/ Montgomery, Herkimer, Oneida & Otsego/Schoharie to help Mohawk Valley producers meet the food safety standards necessary for participation in the certification program.

 The program is open to agricultural producers who want to become certified in the NYS Grown & Certified Program.
 Eligible commodities are dairy, eggs, beef, poultry, pork, shellfish, Christmas trees, maple, cut flowers, craft beverage ingredients, wine, spirits, beer and cider.
 Cornell Cooperative Extension offices throughout the six-county Mohawk Valley Region in the New York State Grown & Certified Agricultural Producers Grant Program will provide technical assistance to producers, including assistance with Good Agricultural Practices (GAPs).
 Soil and Water Conservation offices in the six counties will assist grant recipients with Agriculture Environmental Management (AEM).

 For more information or application materials contact your local CCE Office.